netlify-templates/victor-hugo/site/content/press/taking-steps-to-improve-activity-tracking-results.md

 ---
-articlename: Taking steps to improve activity-tracking results
+title: Taking steps to improve activity-tracking results
 date: '2018-03-08'
 summary: >-
   People don't use activity trackers as much as prior surveys indicate.